Best Hardwired Home Security Systems in 2025

 Price

-Know More:ADT contracts require customers to sign up for three full years of monitoring.
-Your commitment can balloon to 60 months if you finance your equipment.
-To compensate, the company gives you six months to decide whether or not you’re happy with your ADT equipment and service.
+Know More:ADT contracts can last up to 60 months if you finance your equipment.
+To compensate, the company gives you six months to decide if you’re happy with your ADT equipment and service.

 Our Experience Testing ADT

+That’s not the only thing ADT improved over the last decade.
 Even though ADT’s equipment isn’t quite as sophisticated as Vivint’s, it is top of the line.
-Not only are ADT cameras highly rated, but every contract comes with full smart platform integration with both Google Home and Alexa.
+Not only are ADT cameras highly rated, but every system comes with full smart platform integration with both Google Home and Alexa.
 You can even get the Google Nest Cameras we recently tested with your ADT system.
 This allows you to automate your ADT system for full voice control.

 • 2 Vivint - Best AI-Powered Equipment